Shraneid/MonopolyProject/README.md

 # Introduction
 A set of players is given, each with name and initial position.
 Dices are rolled and players positions on the game board will change.
 The game is played on a circular game board, composed of 40 positions on the board, indexed from 0 to 39.
 If a player reaches position 39 and still needs to move forward, he'll continue from position 0.
 In other words, positions 38, 39, 0, 1, 2 are contiguous

-Each player rolls two dice and moves forward by a number of positions equal to the sum of the numbers told by the two dice.
+Each player rolls two dices and moves forward by a number of positions equal to the sum of the numbers told by the two dice.
 A player turn ends after moving.
 The same position can be occupied by more than one player.